MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/enterprise-systems.md

 ---
-title: Working with enterprise systems | Microsoft Docs
+title: Data design - Working with enterprise systems | Microsoft Docs
-description: Working with enterprise systems
+description: Read this article to understand some of the things to consider when integrating with enterprise systems for a Power Apps project.
 author: taiki-yoshida
 ms.service: powerapps
 ms.topic: conceptual